Kaley Cuoco and Karl Cook Break Up After 3 Years of Marriage - E! Online

 The 35-year-old Flight Attendant star and the equestrian, 30, have split after more than three years of marriage.

-"Despite a deep love and respect for one another, we have realized that our current paths have taken us in opposite directions," they said in a joint statement to People on Friday, Sept.
+"Despite a deep love and respect for one another, we have realized that our current paths have taken us in opposite directions," they said in a joint statement to E!
+News on Friday, Sept.
 3. "We have both shared so much of our journey publicly so while we would prefer to keep this aspect of our personal life private, we wanted to be forthcoming in our truth together.
 There is no anger or animosity, quite the contrary."

 They continued, "We have made this decision together through an immense amount of respect and consideration for one another and request that you do the same in understanding that we will not be sharing any additional details or commenting further."

-This marked the second marriage for Cuoco, who married Cook in 2018 in a glam ranch wedding.

-The two met in June 2016, a month after the actress finalized her divorce from first husband Ryan Sweeting following a 2015 split.
+Cuoco and Cook met in June 2016 after she finalized her divorce from Ryan Sweeting.
+Two years later, they wed in a glam ranch wedding.

-Following their marriage, Cuoco and Cook raised eyebrows by not living together until spring 2020, almost two years after their wedding.
-During the time they did not share a residence, the actress spent much time away filming and the two were also building a new home.
+But their "I dos" didn't mean she was swept away off into a castle for a happily ever after.
+Rather, they duo decided not to live together.

-"We're building our dream house," Cuoco told E!
+"We have a very unconventional marriage," Cuoco told E!
 News in August 2019.
-"We're eventually going to be under the same roof forever."

-The actress said she and Cook "have a very unconventional marriage," adding, "We have different locations that we're at a lot.
+"We have different locations that we're at a lot.
 You know, we're not together every single day and I think, personally, it's important, it works well for us."

-In April 2020, Cuoco told Access Hollywood, "Everyone was so crazed that we didn't live together...and I was like, 'Why do you care?'"
+In spring 2020, amid the coronavirus pandemic, they decided to take the major step and finally move in together.

-Cook wrote on his own page, "I agree @kaleycuoco I am just as amazed it's been been three years, feel like just a flash.
+As for Cook, he wrote, "I agree @kaleycuoco I am just as amazed it's been been three years, feel like just a flash.
 I love you so much and I can't wait for a million more years!!"